intellij-rust/intellij-rust/README.md

 See the [quick start](doc/QuickStart.md) and [tips & tricks](doc/Tips.md) for tutorial and screenshots!

-*NOTA BENE*: To successfully import Cargo-backed project you will need a fairly recent version of `cargo` installed (at least `cargo 0.9.0-nightly (6c05bcb 2016-01-29)`).
-To install nightly version of the Cargo please follow the instructions at [crates.io](https://crates.io/install).
-Note that you can use nightly Cargo with stable version of Rust just fine.
+*NOTA BENE*: To successfully import Cargo-backed project you will need Cargo from at least 1.8.0 toolchain, which is the current beta.
+You can use any version of the compiler.

-*NOTA BENE*: To use Run Configurations with IDEA 15.0.3 please update your Kotlin plugin.

 As this is a preview release, something might go wrong.
 So, be brave to face some nasty bugs.